MIPPL/nephele-org-website/public/content/contributing/style-guide/index.md

 - Use examples or real-life scenarios of the application of the technology to help illustrate complex concepts or ideas
 - Explain how the idea can positively affect people now or in the future
-- Create before Ethereum / after Ethereum comparison
+- Create before Nephele / after Nephele comparison
 - Add step-by-step how to take action
 - Include relevant statistics or graphs to strengthen the arguments
 - Add calls to action